Get a free, no obligation personal loan quote with rates as low as 9.99%

 As long as you have an income that will support your payments, there are plenty of dealerships that will offer you leasing or financing, no matter how healthy your credit is.
 However, the costs can be higher than if you don’t have good credit.

-That said, if your credit is particularly bad, it can be harder to get approved for a lease than a car loan because you cannot offer any security, such as collateral or a cosigner, so the dealer would be taking more risk.
+That said, if your credit is particularly bad, it can be harder to get approved for a lease than a car loan because you cannot offer any security, such as collateral or a cosigner.
+As such, the dealer would be taking more risk.
 As it would technically still be their property, they could wind up with a car that’s depreciated significantly in value, if you default.

 Should You Lease Or Finance Your Next Car?